 Quarantime!: Enjoy a special short-form edition of Quarantime! hosted by innovation pioneer Mickey McManus.
 Quarantime! is a weekly program focusing on innovation that is happening under the radar of the national media and brings together scientists, artists, and social entrepreneurs to showcase our collective ingenuity and innovation.
 This special short-form episode will feature four innovators from diverse backgrounds to explore the connection between Wellbeing and Place, a topic that holds great importance to us all as individuals as well as has great value in the work we do professionally.
 Quarantime! is a production of Maker City, Inc. See below for more detail.

-Auction: Check back later for a link to our online auction and bid on the cool items & experiences!
+Auction: Click here to view our online auction and bid on the cool items & experiences!
 Remember that the proceeds from this auction provide essential support for the learning programs, research tools and events we produce for the healthcare design industry.